- 1. Degrees

 - Post Nominal:

-- Students who successfully complete the four interlocking components merit the "rmc" post nominal.
+- Students who successfully complete the four interlocking pillars merit the "rmc" post nominal.

 - A course which must be successfully completed prior to commencing the course for which it is required.